noshitsecurity/triassic.github.io/agenda.md

 That last one landed login credentials and soon U2F keys into the hands of the 'keyholders.'

-They are the first generation of students learning Azure security archtiecture from yours truly.
-I have built for big names.<br />
+They are the first generation of students learning Azure security archtiecture from yours truly.<br />
 Listed below is the agenda(s) and hands-on skills being developed for three keyholders.<br /><br />

 Cya in 40 days, dinosaurs.